 Diarrhea disease is the second leading cause of death in children under five years old, and is responsible for killing around 525 000 children every year.
 Diarrhea can last several days, and can leave the body without the water and salts that are necessary for survival.
 In the past, for most people, severe dehydration and fluid loss were the main causes of diarrhea deaths.
 Now, other causes such as septic bacterial infections are likely to account for an increasing proportion of all diarrhea-associated deaths.
 Children who are malnourished or have impaired immunity as well as people living with HIV are most at risk of life-threatening diarrhea.

 Diarrhoea is defined as the passage of three or more loose or liquid stools per day (or more frequent passage than is normal for the individual).
 Frequent passing of formed stools is not diarrhoea, nor is the passing of loose, “pasty” stools by breastfed babies.
+Everything you needed to know about diarrhea disease, how it spreads, and how dangerous it really is too sensitive populations.

 Diarrhea is usually a symptom of an infection in the intestinal tract, which can be caused by a variety of bacterial, viral and parasitic organisms.
 Infection is spread through contaminated food or drinking-water, or from person-to-person as a result of poor hygiene.